laminba2003/blog/content/post/watching-files-with-java-nio.md

 {{< / highlight >}}

-In my previous article, ["Groovify Your Java Servlets (Part 2): Scripting the JVM"](../groovify-your-servlets-part-2/), I shown how to instantiate an object from a script with the Groovy Script Engine using a simple _ScriptManager_ class.
+In my previous blog post, ["Groovify Your Java Servlets (Part 2): Scripting the JVM"](../groovify-your-servlets-part-2/), I shown how to instantiate an object from a script with the Groovy Script Engine using a simple _ScriptManager_ class.
 This one may be the perfect opportunity for me to correct its implementation, by replacing the deprecated _Class.newInstance()_ method with the _Class.getConstructor().newInstance()_ method in order to make it right without the exceptions thrown.

 {{< highlight java>}}